SQream/sqream_docs/installation_guides/recommended_pre-installation_configurations.rst

 Setting Up A Locale
 -----------------------

-SQreamDB enables you to set up a locale.
-In this example, the locale used is your own location.
+SQreamDB enables you to set up a locale using your own location.
+To find out your current time-zone, run the ``timedatectl list-timezones`` command.

 1. Set the language of the locale: